sourceradar/outline/CONTRIBUTING.md

 ## Adding New Language Support

-This section explains how to add support for new programming languages to the MCP outline server.
+This section explains how to add support for new programming languages to the outline tool.

 ## Overview

-The MCP outline server uses tree-sitter parsers to analyze source code and generate structured outlines.
+The outline tool uses tree-sitter parsers to analyze source code and generate structured outlines.
 Each language requires:

 1. A tree-sitter grammar/parser
 2. Language-specific outline extraction logic